aaronsaray/aaronsaray.com/_posts/2013-03-19-make-sure-not-to-too-future-proof-your-code.markdown

   2. Build a pluggable system for any network, then build a MySpace plugin

-  3. Build a system with a basic framework to allow plugable items, but hard code in the MySpace dependency
+  3. Build a system with a basic framework to allow pluggable items, but hard code in the MySpace dependency

 Obviously, you now know my desire would be #3.
 Because, by the time you finished #2, MusicEar and defNotes may be out of business.
 And #1 doesn't allow much flexibility for future networks that you don't know about yet.